kinabalu/mysticcoders.com/_posts/2009-03-10-5-days-of-wicket-writing-the-tests.markdown

 }
 ```

 Voila!
-We have a complete life cycle test.&Acirc;&nbsp; These tests of course run somewhat slower than mocks.
+We have a complete life cycle test.
+These tests of course run somewhat slower than mocks.
 As tools and aids to rapid development they are quite valuable and will help find elusive bugs and problematic issues.